Device Management: Will Windows 10 Updates Prompt a DaaS Revolution?

 Current operating systems inevitably run best on machines designed to suit.
 Still, the budget is unlikely to accommodate new machines all round, so it is a good idea to assess your current situation first.
 HP has created a quick-check of all its machines tested for Windows 10, to make it a bit easier.

 Business purchasers will be especially interested in the new security benefits and bio-metrics logon features in the latest crop of laptops and tablets.
-There’s a merging of laptop and tablet forms, with machines that combine the best-of-both-worlds.
+Much of this is made possible by the new Intel® Processors giving a powerful edge to operation.
+There’s also a merging of laptop and tablet forms, with machines that combine the best-of-both-worlds.
 Providing a pre-approved catalogue of these different types of devices through a consumerised portal provides a quick and easy experience for end-users.
 Internal IT teams also benefit from automated approval and deployment workflows which means that they don’t have to lift a finger to provision or refresh devices.
 This leads to productivity gains for both end users IT, a win-win for all.

 How long will Windows 10 updates take?